-- The Advice Hub provides advice to landlords and tenants where are they are students of the University of Strathclyde.
-Where both parties present for advice, different advisers will be appointed to manage each case. - The Advice Hub provides information for employees but cannot provide information or advice to employers. - Where disputes arise between two students, a different adviser will work with each student with clear instructions provided to the student that they should only discuss their case with that adviser or the Advice Hub Manager in their absence. - Where the Union is a party involved in a case, it will be explained to the student that the Advice Hub is unable to offer advice on this matter.
+- The Advice Hub provides advice to both landlords and tenants where they are both students of the University of Strathclyde.
+Where both parties present for advice, a different adviser will be appointed to manage the case.
+The Advice Hub provides information only for employees but cannot provide information or advice to employers; appropriate signposting will be offered instead. - Where disputes arise between two members of the student body, a different adviser will work with each student with clear instructions provided to the student that they should only discuss their case with that adviser or the Advice Hub Manager in their absence. - Where the Union is a party involved in an enquiry, it will be explained to the student why the Advice Hub is unable to offer advice on this matter.
+The adviser may then signpost to another service.

-Where an adviser becomes aware that a client is deliberately giving misinformation to the Advice Hub and our continued involvement may compromise our integrity, the adviser should inform the student that if they continue in this action that we reserve the right to refuse further advice.
-If this occurs during a formal meeting where the Advice Hub are acting in a support or representative role, the adviser should seek adjournment to advise the client.
+• Where an adviser becomes aware that a client is deliberately giving misinformation to the Advice Hub and our continued involvement may compromise our integrity, the adviser should inform the student that if they continue in this action that we would reserve the right to refuse further advice.
+If this occurs during a formal meeting where the Advice Hub are acting in a support or representative role, the adviser should seek an adjournment to advise the client.